Piano Academy for Children

 Parental Support and Recitals

 Parents are a vital part of the overall success of piano study.
 The discipline of practice needs to be encouraged.
 Like any habit, this takes time and positive reinforcement.
 This is where parental support and sensitivity are essential.
+First and second year students flourish with parental “practice-partners”.
 If a real “practice problem” develops, please be sure to talk with the instructor.

 Parents can also facilitate the learning process by bringing their child to all lessons on time with all necessary materials and books.
 It is essential that students have access to a well-tuned piano in a room free from distraction at home.